cnsaturn/codeigniter-blacklist-library/README.md

 ## Usage

-1. Check if the given text block contains forbidden keywords:

-// return TRUE if it does exist, otherwise, return FALSE.
+1. Check if the given text block contains forbidden keywords (return TRUE if it does exist, otherwise, return FALSE):

 $this->blacklist->check_text('I am a spammer!')->is_blocked();

-2. Check if the client IP is blocked by the system
-// return TRUE if it is blocked
+2. Check if the client IP is blocked by the system (return TRUE if it is blocked) :

 $this->blacklist->check_ip('1.1.1.1')->is_blocked();

 3. If a forbidden keyword (such as word 'spammer') was found in the given text block, we can do the following replacement: